 How Can I Remove The White Powdery Surface From Rubber?

 As you already know, you should not be exposing rubber to chemicals if you want it to last.
-It may remove the white layer temporarily, but in the long term, you can expect that the rubber will start to degrade even more quickly if you use chemicals.
+It may remove the white layer temporarily, but in the long term, you can expect that the rubber will start to degrade even more quickly if you use chemicals like isopropyl alcohol or acetone.
+Just don’t use them.

 Instead, prevention is better than cure.
-Use your camera regularly, and with regular use, the rubber will flex, and the components will be less likely to leave the main body rubber, creating that white layer on top.
+Use your camera regularly, and with regular use, the rubber will flex, and the various chemical components of the rubber will be less likely to leave the main body rubber, creating that white layer on top.

 Now, since Canon, Sony, Nikon, and other camera manufacturers don’t really sell lens/camera rubber reconditioning formulas, it makes sense to just use your equipment carefully and help it to last a long time through careful and mindful use.